-This prized award goes to the ALPS Mountaineering King Kong.
+This prestigious award goes to the ALPS Mountaineering King Kong.
 It is the undisputed most comfortable chair and was always the first model to be occupied around a fire ring.
 The fabric is ever so slightly padded which makes the chair ideal for long lounging sessions.
-The seat itself is super roomy and the frame is incredibly stable.
+The seat itself is super roomy, and the frame is incredibly stable.
 The weight capacity is 800 lbs (which we tested, of course) and as a result, its reinforced fabric is very durable.
-Testers appreciated all of the functional storage features that the King Kong had, including two cup holders, two side pockets, and an additional small pocket behind the head rest.
-If you need a chair and don't mind a bit of bulk, we highly recommend the King Kong.
-Camping, tailgating, fishing, you name it - if you are someone who uses a camping specific chair regularly, we think this model will stand up to all of your needs.
+Testers appreciated all of the functional storage features that the King Kong had, including two cup holders, two side pockets, and an additional small pocket behind the headrest.
+Set up of this chair is super simple and takes a matter of seconds - all the better, as we can spend that extra time relaxing in this monstrously comfortable chair.

-Read full review: ALPS Mountaineering King Kong
+Read review: ALPS Mountaineering King Kong

 Best Bang for the Buck

 Sometimes the Best Buy goes to a product that performs well considering its price.
 Other times, you find a product that performs great and is affordable.
 Meet the truly impressive Kijaro Dual Lock Chair, which costs just $35!
 This chair is super comfortable and easy to set up, and its taut fabric provides the best back support of any of the models we tested.
 Additionally, the back is constructed from a sturdy mesh material that makes for comfortable, well-ventilated lounging on sunny days.
 Testers also loved the integrated carrying strap as it made this model much more portable than the other traditional models.